 We book these appointments every Monday ONE WEEK IN ADVANCE.

-6/8 Ventura at the SPAN Thrift store- $10 for low income Ventura/Oxnard area residents
+7/27 Ventura at SPAN Thrift Store $10 for low income Ventura area residents

-6/11 & 6/12 Palmdale at the Palmdale Shelter $20 for Antelope Valley residents-NO RESCUE GROUPS PLEASE!
+7/30 & 7/31 Palmdale at the Palmdale Animal Care Center $20 for Antelope Valley Residents Only-NO RESCUE GROUPS PLEASE!
+Call on Mondays at 8AM for an appointment for the following week.

 "...I dropped Sammy off at 8AM on Thursday and was greeted by friendly staff who once again told me what to expect.
 I had a good feeling that these people would take good care of Sammy.
 I was instructed to return after 130 PM to pick up Sammy. i returned later in the afternoon and was given detailed instructions for post-procedure care for Sammy and told to call if I had any further questions or concerns.
 The procedure went perfectly and Sammy was a bit groggy when I picked her up and was her usual self within three days.